Humor is the best medicine and these funny pet sitting stories still bring a smile to my face as I read them today.

-Nothing against raw feeding, I support it wholeheartedly and believe it’s a much healthier diet than most of the commercial dog foods on the market but…when part of the raw feeding diet consists of an intact bird, my stomach goes kinda flip-floppy.
+Nothing against raw feeding, I support it wholeheartedly if it’s done correctly.
+Raw feeding provides great nutrition and is a much healthier diet than most of the commercial dog foods on the market but…when part of the raw feeding diet consists of an intact bird, I have to draw the line.

-The German Shepherd in my care was extremely healthy, loved and uber spoiled.
-His mom and dad had been feeding him raw for about two years and in that time, his routine ear infections subsided and his dry skin cleared up (two common side effects of raw diets).
+The dog in my care was extremely healthy, loved and uber spoiled.
+His mom and dad had been feeding him raw for about two years and in that time, his routine ear infections subsided and the constant dry skin cleared up (two common side effects of healthy raw diets).

 Pet sitting isn’t for the faint of heart or for people that get squeamish easily.
 Well…that’s not entirely true because the frozen bird made my belly turn…but you know what I mean.

-We have to laugh at ourselves when we get, or the pets PUT us in situations where laughter is the best medicine.
-Being a sourpuss doesn’t help anyone and we just have to grin, go with the flow and come back to normalcy as quickly as possible and get the job done.
+We have to laugh at what happens in this profession.
+People would be surprised with some of the stuff pet sitters and dog walkers go through.
+Being a Grinch doesn’t help anyone and we just have to grin, go with the flow and come back to normalcy as quickly as possible and get the job done.